Rustoleum vs Krylon debate will never go away as they are leading brands in the protective coating industry.

-I recommend that you only use one brand for each of your projects if you want to avoid such adverse reactions.
+I recommend you only use one brand for each project if you want to avoid such adverse reactions.

 If you have no option but to use Krylon over Rustoleum, it is best to let the Rustoleum coating cure entirely before applying it.

 Lacquers will work over most good-quality enamels, but there is no guarantee that the paint job will last.